dlk3/udm-hacks/ntopng-udm-fedora/TESTING.md

 ## Building the ntopng RPM package

-I use the Fedora COPR repository to build and distribute the ntopng RPM file that the Dockerfile installs into the ntopng-udm container.
-The files that I use to build that RPM in COPR are in this GitHub repository in the folder called [ntopng-udm-fedora/copr](https://github.com/dlk3/udm-hacks/tree/master/ntopng-udm-fedora/copr)  Both an x86_64 and arm64 (aarch64) version of the RPM need to be built in COPR.
+Modify the <code>build-ntopng-docker-image</code> script that's in this project and set TESTBUILD to "true".
+Run the script.
+The ntopng RPM will be created and store in the ${HOME}/rpmbuild/RPMS/x86_64 directory.
+Move this RPM to the directory within this project that contains the Dockerfile.

 ## Building the container